7 Persistent Myths About Breast Implants…Busted!

 1.)
 Breast implants cause breast cancer.

 2.)
-New mothers cannot breast-feed if they had breast implants.
+New mothers cannot breastfeed if they have breast implants.

 False.
 When breast implants are inserted under the breast tissue or beneath the chest muscle, they do not normally interfere with breastfeeding.
 Furthermore, researchers have consistently found there are not higher silicone levels or the presence of any other harmful chemicals in the breast milk from women with breast implants.